elacheche/ansible-war-deploy/README.md

 * As this is my 1st production oriented playbook I thought that my commits history will maybe help someone else understand the basics of playbooks in an other way.
 * Was looking for a playbook that do what this playbook did, but failed to find that, so maybe my playbook will help someone else creating his own playbook to deploy a war.
+* I recommand that you check the commits changes to find why I use that task or so..
+As I'm still leearning Ansible, I'll try to keep the commits changes minor & comments clear.